Zintl phase: Exceptions

-There are examples of a new class of compounds that, on the basis of their chemical formulae, would appear to be Zintl phases, e.g., K_{8}In_{11}, which is metallic and paramagnetic.
+There are examples of a new class of compounds that, on the basis of their chemical formulae, would appear to be Zintl phases, for example, K_{8}In_{11}, which is metallic and paramagnetic.
 Molecular orbital calculations have shown that the anion is (In_{11})^{7−} and that the extra electron is distributed over the cations and, possibly, the anion antibonding orbitals.
 Another exception is the metallic InBi.
 InBi fulfills the Zintl phase requisite of element-element bonds but not the requisite of the polyanionic structure fitting a normal valence compound, i.e., the Bi–Bi polyanionic structure does not correspond to a normal valence structure such as the diamond Tl^{−} in NaTl.

 The crystal structure of InBi with and without the In–Bi bonds to highlight the Bi–Bi polyanionic structure.

 Zintl ions

 Zintl phases that contain molecule-like polyanions will often separate into its constituent anions and cations in liquid ammonia, ethylenediamene, crown ethers, or cryptand solutions.
 Therefore, they are referred to as Zintl ions.
 The term 'clusters' is also used to emphasize them as groups with homonuclear bonding.
 The structures can be described by Wade's rules and occupy an area of transition between localized covalent bonds and delocalized skeletal bonding.
 Beyond the "aesthetic simplicity and beauty of their structures" and distinctive electronic properties, Zintl ions are also of interest in synthesis because of their unique and unpredictable behavior in solution.

 The largest subcategory of Zintl ions is homoatomic clusters of group 14 or 15 elements.
 Some examples are listed below.

 Many examples similarly exist for heteroatomic clusters where the polyanion is composed of greater than one main group element.
 Some examples are listed below.
 Zintl ions are also capable of reacting with ligands and transition metals, and further 'heteroatomic examples are discussed below (intermetalloid clusters).
 In some solvents, atoms exchange can occur between heteroatomic clusters.
 Additionally, it is notable that fewer large cluster examples exist.